 There are also fine examples of unusual trees, such as the bunya bunya pine.

 Illustrated signs in the gardens interpret the influence of succeeding generations on the mature garden we enjoy today.

 The mission house and library are registered as Category One by the New Zealand Historic Places Trust.

 The Elms is about 10 minutes stroll from the Tauranga city centre I-site office, past the historic Monmouth Redoubt.
 Buses run from the port at Mount Maunganui to the city centre.
 Map to The Elms

 Relax in the gardens, open daily free of charge.
-The house and library are open on Wednesdays, Saturdays, Sundays and public holidays, between 2 and 4 pm.
+The house and library are currently closed for renovations, and will re-open on the 1st of October 2014.
+The Chapel is open for weddings and services (The Second and Third Sunday of each month).
 Further information regarding visiting The Elms is available here.

 Friends of The Elms